Tippera Krishak Samiti: Socialism influence

 In the context of communal politics of the time, the social influence of society gradually became narrow.
 Periodically, a rift broke out within the party and split between the reformist and moderate groups.
 Yakub Ali led the reformist section and Ashrafuddin Ahmad Chowdhury led the moderate party.

 Extinction

-With the spread of Muslim nationalism in the forties of the twentieth century, the Left-backed Tripura peasant associations gradually became smaller and many more headed for extinction.
+With the spread of Muslim nationalism in the 1940s, the Left-backed Tripura peasant associations gradually became smaller and many more headed for extinction.
 The organization, once known as Tripura, became the stronghold of the Samiti so small that all major parties, including the Muslim League, tried to mobilize it for their own sake.
 In the General Election of 9, the candidates of the Muslim League occupied all the seats in the Tripura region.
 On the other hand, in the northern and northeastern districts of Bengal, there was virtually no participation of the Tripura Farmers' Association in the Tebhaga Movement, held from 1946 to 1947.